 Bobby Schiffer.
-Biography of Bobby Fischer
+Biography of Bobby Fisher

 At the age of 15, Fischer left school to devote himself entirely to chess.
 “All I ever want to do is play chess,” he said.